Career Timeline of Bubba Wallace: Major Achievements and Milestones

 December 18, 2014: Signs with Roush Fenway Racing

-On December 18, 2014, Roush Fenway Racing officially announced they had signed Wallace to compete full-time in the No. 6 Ford Mustang in 2015.
+On December 18, 2014, Roush Fenway Racing officially announced that they had signed Wallace to compete full-time in the No. 6 Ford Mustang in 2015.

 2014: Full-Time Return to Camping World Truck Series

-2014: Returns to Nationwide Series
+2014: Returns to Nationwide Series for Joe Gibbs Racing

-January 28, 2015: Drive the No. 6 Ford EcoBoost Mustang
+January 28, 2015: Driving the Ford EcoBoost Mustang

-June 5, 2017: Replaces Aric Almirola in Cup Series
+June 5, 2017: Replaces Aric Almirola

 On June 5, 2017, Richard Petty Motorsports announced that Wallace would drive the team's No. 43 Ford in place of the injured Aric Almirola, making Wallace the first African-American to race in the Cup Series since Bill Lester in 2006.

-On October 25, 2017, Wallace was officially introduced as the new driver of the No. 43 for Richard Petty Motorsports.
-He is the first African-American driver to have a full-time Cup ride since Wendell Scott in 1971.
+On October 25, 2017, Wallace was officially introduced as the new driver of the No. 43 team, marking the first full-time African-American driver in the Cup Series since Wendell Scott in 1971.

 2018: Returns to K&N East at Watkins Glen